Fed's Rosengren: 'Modest' QE3 cut may make sense in a few months

-MINNEAPOLIS (Reuters) - The job market and the economy as a whole may be strong enough in a few months’ time to allow the Federal Reserve to pare its bond buying by a small amount, one of the Fed’s most dovish policymakers said on Wednesday.
+MINNEAPOLIS, May 29 (Reuters) - The U.S. job market and the economy as a whole may be strong enough in a few months’ time to allow the Federal Reserve to pare its bond buying by a small amount, one of the Fed’s most dovish policymakers said on Wednesday.

 Halting the Fed’s monthly purchases of $85 billion worth of Treasuries and mortgage-backed securities would be “premature” at this time, Boston Federal Reserve Bank President Eric Rosengren said in remarks prepared for delivery to the Economic Club of Minnesota.